ShinkaM/MP7.Aaryan.Shinka/README.md

 ### Process
 1. We first made the general structure of the code, so that it can make the key, convert the message into a string array, and encode the message
 2. We then used the Scanner so that it can take in the input from the user
-3. At this point we debugged the code, referencing the outputs it got from each of the methods
+3. At this point we debugged the code, referencing the outputs it got from each of the methods and comparing it with the expected outputs
+(reference EXPECTED OUTPUTS)
 4. We added the decrypt feature
 5. We debugged the code to ensure that it worked